life with pito

 As I have witnessed Pito progressing, I felt God pushing me to capture him through the lens.
 His life at home, with his adoring wife, sons, and seven grandchildren.
 I wanted to be able to capture moments of him now--not always pretty moments, but his life as it is.
 I feel our family needs these memories.
 These memories are a part of his story, just as much as his childhood memories are.

 Jeremiah 29:11: “‘For I know the plans I have for you,’ declares the LORD, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’”

-Thank you to the following publications for sharing this special project:
+Thank you to the following publications for sharing the Life with Pito project in 2014: